Comal ISD sued after child allegedly inappropriately touched on elementary school campus - NewsBreak

 Related

+Texas teen's grandmother turns him in to San Antonio police for allegedly shooting man

+A San Antonio teenager was arrested and charged after his grandmother turned him in after he allegedly shot his sister's boyfriend in the leg in a drug-fueled argument on Sunday.

-Bexar County DA rejects charges against teen shot by former SAPD officer
+Bexar County DA drops charges against teen shot by terminated San Antonio police officer

+DA Joe Gonzales says his staff is waiting on case files to decide whether to pursue charges against the former officer.

 fox7austin.com